 Our average rainfall is 245mm, most of which falls during the summer months.

-Much of the water that falls on Goodwood drains in a south easterly direction into Pine Creek and ultimately into the Paroo Darling National Park.
+Much of the water that falls on Goodwood drains in a south easterly direction into Pine Creek and ultimately onto the Paroo Darling National Park.

 Our soils are just as diverse as the land systems on Goodwood and the colours are amazing.
 Getting out and about, either mustering or showing around friends and visitors alike, we are able to see a multitude of soil types.
 These include the deep brown of the gibber contrasting with the hard red clays, as well as the lighter and brighter limestone in contrast with the vivid red of our soft clays.